-Many SEO and Content marketing experts believe that Google will use the profile of the publisher or the author to determine the quality and credibility of a certain content.
-If the author is consistently publishing high quality content that relates directly to what the business is offering, Google might rank the article, or the content higher than the articles with anonymous authors.
+Many SEO and Content marketing experts believe that Google will use the profile of the publisher or the author to determine the quality and credibility of certain content.
+If the author is consistently publishing high-quality content that relates directly to what the business is offering, Google might rank the article, or the content higher than the articles with anonymous authors.

 With all the changes that Google has made and will be making in the future, they only want one thing: To create good, clear, concise and informative content.